ryan-mcclue/musings/projects/ble-embedded.md

 Critical section means non concurrent access to this code.
 Acheived with a mutex obtain and lock pair?
 ```

-Modern OS will have code memory write protected for security reasons.
-Bare metal can do this however

-IMPORTANT: for a preemptive multitasking kernel like linux,
-a call to pthread_yeild() (allow other threads to run on CPU)
-is not necessary. however, for embedded, maybe

 LEDS:
 WS2812B is standard.
 Neopixel brand.
 Each chip is RGB LED with MCU.
 probably has low drop-out regulator onboard so can pass 5V to 3.3V
 can buy as grids or strips
 have a library to generate the square wave forms, e.g. FastLED

-by powering board with pins, can ensure enough current is passing to it
-can simultaneously connect USB cable and will defer to power pins over it?

-With power, still have to be careful if say, setting max brightness and all LEDS to white
-seems it's common to have GBR as format?
-TODO: only in video 4 are power calculations done?
-(have a function to limit max watts of power drawn?)

-// #define AT_MOST_N_MILLIS(NAME,N) static AtMostNMillis NAME(N); if( NAME )
-// operator bool() { return ready(); }

 8BIT MATH (another reason to inspect assembly):
 //      qadd8( i, j) == MIN( (i + j), 0xFF ) (saturated add)